iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 Comes with default configuration for built-in components and systems

+* Ability to increase/decrease font size across the program
+* Ability to easily open/close panels as needed based on selected tool

 * Editor instance configuration (composable)
     1. Register all EcsSystems
         1. UI for configuring them